webyda/skick/README.md

 3. The same `session` definition function is run twice.
 Once on the FrontActor and once on the BackActor function.
-4. The websocket actor coordinates these two actors by directly injecting references to things like the websocket connection and the other actor in the pair, into the actor objects.
+4. The websocket actor coordinates these two actors by directly injecting references to things like the websocket connection and the other actor in the pair into the actor objects.
 5. The actors are both started in their own separate tasks.